shanebdavis/jammy/README.md

 * jammy: 1.
 Lucky.
 2. Pleasant or desirable. [wikipedia](https://en.wikipedia.org/wiki/British_slang#J)
 * jammy git: Lucky fellow .. usually as a result of some surprising and undeserved luck [urbandictionary](http://www.urbandictionary.com/define.php?term=jammy%20git)

+Jammy is a form of metagit.
+There is already a project with this name ((metagit)[https://github.com/stettberger/metagit]), and Jammy is more fun, anyway :).

 # Goals

 * never use the git command-line tool again